droeatumn/kpi/README.md

 <b>Input</b> <br>
 There are two input options.<br>
 1. An ID along with a folder of fasta or fastq files, optionally gzipped. (--raw and --id)<br>
 2. A two-column text file, where the first column is an ID, and the second column is a path to a fasta or fastq file (--map).
-The paths to the files should be relative to the map file and also under the map file in the directory structure.
-Each ID may have multiple rows.<br>
+Each ID may have multiple rows.
+The paths to the files be absolute or relative, but the files must be in the same directory as the map file or under it.
+If using relative paths, the paths must start with the _parent_ folder of the map file.<br>
 <br>
 Option 1 is more efficient with respect to disk space. <br>
 <br>